suhasn/mysqlupsdemo/README.md

-# DevX Code-Camp: Consuming Hyperscalar Service in SAP Cloud Platform via User-Provided Services
+# DevX Code-Camp: Consuming Hyperscaler Service in SAP Cloud Platform via User-Provided Services

 ## 1. Scenario Background
 #### What you will learn in this session